· FODMAP Diet Guide · guides · 8 min read

 Phase 3: Personalization (Ongoing) Based on your findings from the reintroduction phase, you’ll create a personalized long-term diet that maximizes food variety while minimizing symptoms.
 Well-tolerated FODMAPs are reintroduced, while poorly tolerated ones are limited only to the level needed for symptom control.

-The evidence is compelling.
-Research has demonstrated that 50-80% of people with IBS experience significant symptom improvement on a low FODMAP diet.
-Some studies show improvement rates as high as 86%, with notable reductions in bloating, abdominal pain, and gas.
+Clinical studies show that 50-80% of people with IBS experience significant symptom improvement on a low FODMAP diet.
+Some studies report improvement rates as high as 86%, with measurable reductions in bloating, abdominal pain, and gas.

-However, it’s important to note that the diet doesn’t work for everyone.
-About 1 in 4 people with IBS find their symptoms don’t improve on the diet, which is why medical supervision and proper diagnosis are essential.
+The diet doesn’t work for everyone.
+About 1 in 4 people with IBS find their symptoms don’t improve, which is why medical supervision and proper diagnosis are essential before you start.

 Timeline for Symptom Relief